CenterForOpenScience/osf.io/README.md

 $ invoke setup
 ```

-- On Linux systems, you may have to install python-pip, MongoDB, libxml2, libxslt, and GPG manually before running the above commands.
+- On Linux systems, you may have to install python-pip, MongoDB, libxml2, libxslt, elasticsearch, and GPG manually before running the above commands.

 ## Starting Up